-100% of EM graduates from the Class of 2015 were employed or going to graduate school 6 months post-graduation.
+100% of EM graduates from the Class of 2019 secured jobs or graduate school admissions within 6 months of graduation.

 Organizations today need technical leaders who have a wide range of knowledge and expertise in engineering, technology and business operations.
-As one of the first universities in the world to offer an engineering management (EM) program, the bachelor's degree in engineering management at Stevens prepares students to be successful leaders in the technology driven industries that are the main stay of the 21st century economy.
+As one of the first universities in the world to offer an engineering management (EM) program, the Bachelor of Engineering (B.E.) in engineering management degree at Stevens prepares students to be successful leaders in the technology driven industries that are the main stay of the 21st century economy.

 Message from Director

 DR. KATHRYN ABEL, DIRECTOR OF UNDERGRADUATE ACADEMICS, ENGINEERING MANAGEMENT

 The engineer's role has changed from performing solely technical operations to being involved in the integration of engineering, technology and business operations.
 The engineering management discipline fills this critical education need by graduating engineers who understand the increasing demand for efficiency, effectiveness and integration in engineering and business operations across varied industries.

 The bachelor's degree program in engineering management (EM) is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org.